Padres proving they can play in Dodgers' league

 Yet even with the season nearly one third complete, the Dodgers are not worried.
 "I would assume, typically in a season, pitchers start a little ahead of hitters," Dodgers manager Dave Roberts told reporters Tuesday.
 "And then they catch up.
 I think it'll right itself a little bit here, in the next few weeks."

 The Dodgers announced they will recall right-hander Tony Gonsolin (0-0, 0.00) to start Wednesday.
 Left-hander Julio Urias was expected to start but he will be pushed back to Thursday.
-No corresponding move for Gonsolin was announced, but the Dodgers could send Adam Kolarek back to their alternate training site or put Seager on the IL.
+The Dodgers sent left-hander reliever Adam Kolarek (2-0, 0.00) back to their alternate training site in a corresponding move.
 Gonsolin has made one start this season, pitching four scoreless innings against the Arizona Diamondbacks on July 31.
 He had two innings of scoreless relief against the Padres last season and picked up the victory.